 - Observe your surroundings and the location that the bird will likely land – it is much easier to achieve a better shot if the bird is still.

 - Ensure there is good light – you’ll achieve better shots with a faster shutter speed if the bird is in full sunlight

 - Focus on the eyes – important for all wildlife photography.

 Capturing a moment in time is always a fantastic result – in flight, catching food, feeding chicks – you can never always plan for these shots in the wild so there will always be an element of luck while photographing birds.

-Let us know about your interest in photographing birds when booking your photography-inspired sightseeing tour to any of Tasmania’s amazing destinations.
+Let us know about your interest in photographing birds when booking a Photo-oriented Day Tour to any of Tasmania’s amazing destinations.

 Or book a private tuition session on a date to suit you.